The Office of Veterans Affairs at William James College would like to thank all veterans for their service and welcome you to William James College.

 The Post 9/11 GI Bill is a new education benefit program for certain service members and veterans who served on active duty on or after September 11, 2001.
 Benefits are payable for training pursued on or after August 1, 2009.
 Generally, service members and veterans may receive up to 36 months of entitlement under the Post-9/11 GI Bill.

 William James College has partnered with the VA to offer supplemental benefits under the Yellow Ribbon GI Education Enhancement Program.
-In addition to regular Post 9/11 GI Bill education benefits, qualifying students can receive a $5,000 VA Yellow Ribbon grant and a matching $5,000 grant from William James College under this program.
+In addition to regular Post 9/11 GI Bill education benefits, qualifying students can receive a $10,000 VA Yellow Ribbon Scholarship and a matching $10,000 Scholarship from William James College under this program up to the cost of tuition.
 For addition information about GI Bill benefits, please log onto http://gibill.va.gov/ or you may contact our Office of Student Services at 617-567-9334.

 The Women Veterans’ Network is a program of the Massachusetts Department of Veterans’ Services.
 The Network is the central resource for women veterans in Massachusetts and provides information on federal, state and local benefits.
 The Network’s mission is to expand awareness of the needs of women veterans and to identify available health and human resources to meet those needs.